ktg5/OldTwitch/README.md

 - [x] finish home page.

+- [x] get channel list working.
+    - [x] ~~channel list show all button.~~
+    - [x] figure out why the following list in the channel list doesn't fetch sometimes.
+    - [x] channel list show more & less buttons.

 - [x] stream page.
     - [x] show list of streamer's vods & clips via a little category page added within the watch page.
+    - [x] make the stupid svgs for the stuff on the stream info thingy idk what to call it lmao.
     - [ ] follow & unfollow. (might be impossible cuz of the `client-integrity` value)

 - [x] discovery page.
     - [x] game pages.
     - [x] the "all" discovery page found via home page or the "Browse" button.

-- [x] get channel list working.
 - [x] vods & clips.

-- [x] channel list show all button.
-    - [x] figure out why the following list in the channel list doesn't fetch sometimes.
 - [x] subscribe button for those with sub page.
 - [x] share button.
 - [x] sidebar minimize buttons.